-So, some manufacturers make up the loss of flavor by adding sugar.
-Strangely if you avoid whole milk for health reasons.
+Some manufacturers make up for the loss of flavor by adding sugar.
+So if you avoid whole milk for health reasons.
 You may actually consume more additives.

 Whole milk can thicken easier than plant-based milk.
 And it comes back to the taste.
-Butter, cream, and milk just simply work well together with other ingredients when cooking or baking.
+Butter, cream, and milk combine well with other ingredients when cooking or baking.
 Of course, there are rice crackers, but they are so dry.
 You’ll probably feel like a big glass of milk afterward anyway.

 Disadvantages of whole milk

 Despite the numerous health benefits, there are several disadvantages associated with regular milk.
 One of them is that it contains higher levels of fat.
-This is one of the main reasons people often choose a plant-based milk.
-It shouldn’t come to any surprise, regular milk contains more fat.
+This is one of the main reasons people often choose plant-based milk.
+It shouldn’t come as any surprise regular milk contains more fat.

 Research shows that a full cup of regular milk contains around 8 grams of fats alone.
-Half of the total amount that is present is in the form of saturated fats.
+Half of the total amount present is in the form of saturated fats.
 Although there is some debate about how bad saturated fats actually are.
 However, if you are consuming too much fat.
-The evidence is clear, it can bring unwanted health problems.
+The evidence is clear it can bring unwanted health problems.

-About half of the total amount of calories in regular milk is from fat.
-Therefore, If you’re watching your weight, then regular whole milk is probably not the best choice.
+About half of the total calories in regular milk are from fat.
+Therefore, if you’re watching your weight, whole milk is probably not the best choice.

-The other disadvantage of regular milk is that the presence of lactose.
-This can cause digestive problems for some people.
+The other disadvantage of regular milk is the presence of lactose.
 Lactose can be hard to break down by the body.
 This can result in bloating, nausea, gas, diarrhea, and cramping.
 (Michaëlsson et al. 2014).
 The last disadvantage is that some people are simply allergic to regular milk.

 Benefits of skim milk

-Skim milk and regular milk has a similar amount of protein.
+Skim milk and regular milk have a similar amount of protein.

 Skim milk contains several nutritional advantages compared to other milk.
-One of the benefits of skim milk is that it provides roughly the same amount of protein as regular milk.
-Usually, in every cup of skim milk, there are around 8.0 grams of protein.
-Protein also contains amino acids that are essential to regulate brain activities and to repair and build new cells.
+One of the benefits of skim milk is that it provides roughly the same protein as regular milk.
+In every cup of skim milk, there are around 8.0 grams of protein.
+Protein also contains amino acids that are essential to regulate brain activities.
+And to repair and build new cells.

 Does skim milk contain calcium?

 Another great reason to drink milk or skim milk is that it is a natural source of calcium.
 As you know, calcium is necessary for healthy teeth and bones.
 This is especially true for young, growing children as their bones are still developing.
 Most of the body tissues require calcium for normal functioning.
 A full cup of skim milk provides approximately 299 milligrams of calcium, which is roughly 30% of your daily requirements.
-However, your daily requirement varies greatly depending on your age or if you are male or female.
+However, your daily requirement varies greatly depending on your age.

 Natural whole milk contains vitamins A and D. Both of these vitamins are fat-soluble.
 However, the skimming process removes the fat from skim milk.
 So skim milk does lose a lot of these vitamins.

-The benefit of consuming fortified skim milk is that you can get the same vitamins without the saturated fat that is found in whole milk.
-The presence of vitamin D in skim milk helps the body to absorb calcium properly.
+The benefit of consuming fortified skim milk is that you can get the same vitamins without the saturated fat found in whole milk.
+The presence of vitamin D in skim milk helps the body absorb calcium properly.
 Also, you need vitamin D for your body to absorb calcium.

-Additionally, skim milk with fortified with vitamin A, helps maintain eye and skin health.
+Additionally, skim milk fortified with vitamin A helps maintain eye and skin health.

 Disadvantages of skim milk

 Skim milk has numerous disadvantages despite its health benefits.
-One of the drawbacks is that skim milk may contain added sugar.
-During the skimming process, manufacturers may add sugar to compensate for the natural flavors lost when the fat is removed.
-Unfortunately, some people drink skim milk and do not release sugar may have been added.
+A drawback of skim milk is that it may contain added sugar.
+Manufacturers may add sugar to compensate for the natural flavors lost when the fat is removed.
+Unfortunately, many people who drink skim milk and do not release sugar may have been added.

 The other disadvantage is that skim milk lacks the nutritional value of whole milk.
-Since skimming removes fat from the milk, and therefore many of the fat-soluble vitamins found naturally in whole milk.
-This is the reason vitamins have to be added later in the manufacturing process.
-However, there is a debate that synthesized vitamins are not as easily absorbed into your body.
-Since fat contains a natural balance of vitamins and minerals enriching soy milk or skim milk may put a natural balance of vitamins out of kilter.
+Skimming removes fat from the milk, and therefore many of the fat-soluble vitamins are found naturally in whole milk.
+For this reason, vitamins have to be added later in the manufacturing process.
+And, there is a debate that synthesized vitamins are not as easily absorbed into your body.
+Fat contains a natural balance of vitamins and minerals, and fortifying soy milk or skim milk may put a natural balance of vitamins out of kilter.